 Temporary restraining orders can last up to three years and are personally served to the restrained persons by a process server or law enforcement officer, ensuring the restrained party is aware of the order and the court date.

 What Happens When a Temporary Protective Order Expires?

 When a protective order expires, the victim and the defendant are released from it.
 The judge can extend the order for five more years or permanently during the last three months of the order.
 This extension does not require further proof of abuse on your part.

 If the protected person wants to request a final protective order, they must appear in court.
-The judge will issue a final protective order indefinitely if the defendant fails to appear in court.
+The judge will issue an indefinite final protective order if the defendant fails to appear in court.

 Retaining a California Criminal Attorney